gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 The interesting question is not whether there is a layer.
 It is what that layer contains, and whether you would rather build it yourself.

 This article answers that honestly.
 For some of you the answer will be that you should skip us and call SES directly, and we say so plainly near the end.
-For the rest, this is a fairly complete inventory of the work involved, based on what Amazon documents publicly.
+For the rest, this is a fairly complete inventory of the work involved.

 ## Why Amazon SES stops where it does